 The alchemy of change is strong up there among the leafing aspen, and this is that brief moment of transition when the fairies appear in the forest.
 By which I mean, the fairy flowers; those two species that seem the most fairy-like of all our woodland flowers here – the diminutive Red Columbine, and the elusive Calypso Orchid.

 A flower like this, bright red, with nectaries perched well up into tubes, is naturally pollinated by hummingbirds, and you can hear the flying jewels chattering under the forest canopy and whirring about.
 The complexity of this flower is fascinating:

 Even more intriguing are the ephemeral Calypso orchids, or fairy slippers.
 After finding just one of these, years ago, along the Bear Wallow Trail, I have been searching in vain for another look.
 Our wet winter must have been the key to my luck this year, because I found an entire cluster of these beauties:

 This orchid has a surprisingly sweet fragrance, although I have to warn you that you’ll have to put your head practically on the forest floor to enjoy it.

 Meanwhile, here below, in the more arid hills, a tougher set of flowers is showing off its resiliency.
-Our newest State Park, the Cerrillos Hills State Park, south of Santa Fe, has been offering a variety of nature walks, and this past Sunday the park’s ranger Sarah Wood led a wildflower walk along the Jane Calvin Sanchez Trail.
-The walk was very well attended; I think nearly 40 people showed up.
+Our newest State Park, the Cerrillos Hills State Park, south of Santa Fe, has been offering a variety of nature walks including a Wildflower Walk.

 There were splashes of color everywhere: